Qubic-Core-Services/Proposals/Proposal Ambassador Program S03.md

 <https://docs.google.com/spreadsheets/d/1eT8KuqquNSDpnTBXLWREgH2TCqxZusW5rxeOG5ruxw8/edit?usp=sharing>

 The expenses can be tracked here through publicly available wallets broken down by local communities too.
-Community Leads will own their finances but Kimz, Raziah, Drac, Jort and Talentnodes form a finance committee to make sure funding is well spent.
+Community Leads will own their finances but Kimz, Raziah, Drac, Jort and Talentnodes form a finance committee that oversees spending.

 The overall increase in comparison with season 2 is $9k (total $46k in S022).
 In comparison, we‘re onboarding 3 new communities and are looking to add a 4th community with South Korea.
 All these locations are strategically important locations for Qubic if we are to grow the network.